As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Going camping?
 Ditch your shoes when you find a bare spot of ground that looks safe to stand on.

 These are easy ways to get more grounding, relax, and live a more natural lifestyle by being one with nature and the earth.

-Spring is the perfect time to test out this theory.
-After a few days of doing this, take some time to reflect on how you feel.
+Spring and summer are the perfect seasons to test out this theory.
+After a few days of barefoot earthing, take some time to reflect on how you feel.
 You may notice the effects in different ways – you feel calmer, you sleep better or your pain feels more manageable.